 - When the glue is cool and hard cover this area with duct tape.
 To be honest I’m not sure this is necessary, but no one wants to picture their plates crashing to the ground one night, so I say, what the heck!
 Let’s just put it on to be safe!

-Step 2 – Create Your Wall Template!
+Step 2 – Create Your Templates for Your Plate Wall

 - Get our your paper.
 First, place your plates one at a time on a piece of paper.
 Then trace around with your pencil.

 - Next, cut out your paper plate templates.

 - To get an idea of what you want the wall to look like, place your plates on a large table or on the floor in the shape of what you want your wall to look like.

 Step 3 – Let’s Move it to the Wall!

 Take your paper templates.
 Using just a bit of tape start putting your paper plate templates up on the wall.
 You can “eyeball it” but you are probably going to want to get your tape measure out and check that things are level on top and bottom and side to side.
 If you are working with different size/shape plates like I was you really have to just decide if you are happy with the look.
 It’s more about an artistic judgement than it is about measuring.

 Step 4 – Let’s Get Hanging our Plate Wall!